 This is an important document so please read it carefully to enable you to decide if our services are right for you.
 If you have any questions, please contact us and we will clarify any areas that may be unclear.
-If there are any material changes to the information in this document, you will be issued with a revised copy as soon as possible.
+If there are any material changes to the information in this document, you will be issued with a revised copy.

 Gillmor Pensions and Investments Ltd, trading as Gillmor Pensions and Investments, (“the Company”) is regulated by the Central Bank of Ireland (Reference no. C165518) as follows:

-- Registered as an Insurance Intermediary (under the European Communities Insurance Mediation Regulations, 2005).
+- Registered as an Insurance Intermediary under the European Union (Insurance Distribution) Regulations 2018.

 - Authorised as an Investment Business Firm under Section 10 of the Investment Intermediaries Act (IIA), 1995 (as amended), to provide the services of an investment intermediary.

 The Firm is subject to and complies with the Central Bank of Ireland Consumer Protection Code, Minimum Competency Code, Fitness & Probity Standards and the Handbook of Prudential Requirements for Investment Intermediaries.
-These codes and standards offer protection to consumers and can be found on the Central Bank of Ireland website www.centralbank.ie and use search for ‘Codes/Guidance on Regulatory Requirements’.
+These codes and standards offer protection to consumers and can be found on the Central Bank of Ireland website www.centralbank.ie, use search function for ‘Codes/Guidance on Regulatory Requirements’.

-We transact business on the basis of a fair analysis of the markets i.e. we provide advice to our clients on the basis of a sufficiently large number of contracts and providers available which will enable us make a recommendation in accordance with professional criteria, regarding which contract would be adequate to meet your needs.
+We provide life assurance and pensions on a fair and personal analysis basis i.e. providing services on the basis of a sufficiently large number of contracts and product producers available in the market to enable us to make a recommendation, in accordance with professional criteria, regarding which contract would be adequate to meet your needs.

 Cooling Off Period